 Your business cannot recognize revenue until you have received the payment, or you are reasonably assured to collect the payment.
 This condition varies by company and by industry.
 Typical collection risk levels for collecting revenue include the time of:

 As a first example, an enterprise software company generally will perform a great deal of due diligence prior to selling its product to a customer, making sure the customer has both a strategic need for the product and the necessary financial backings to purchase the product.
 In this example, the business can expect to receive payment and collecting revenue becomes probable at the time of booking.

-For a second example, a consumer Internet company offers self-signup for its services.
-Collecting revenue may not be probably until the monthly invoices are issued, which provide reasonable assurance that the customers will pay.
+For a second example, a consumer internet company offers self-signup for its services.
+Collecting revenue may not be probable until the monthly invoices are issued, which provide reasonable assurance that the customers will pay.

-Sometimes business is more risky, such as an online gaming company selling to teenagers or a mature business selling into a new geographic region.
-In these cases, due to the considerable and unknown risks in collecting payments, you would have a more conservative policy and collecting revenue is only assured at cash receipt time.
+Sometimes, business is more risky, such as an online gaming company selling to teenagers or a mature business selling into a new geographic region.
+In these cases, due to the considerable and unknown risks in collecting payments, you would have a more conservative policy and collecting revenue is only assured at the time of cash receipt.

-Whether your business requires probable collection of revenue at booking time, at invoicing time, or at cash receipt time, Zuora can help you recognize revenue by giving you access to data from critical business objects such as subscription, invoice, and payment.
+Whether your business requires the probable collection of revenue at booking time, at invoicing time, or at cash receipt time, Zuora can help you recognize revenue by giving you access to data from critical business objects such as subscriptions, invoices, and payments.